jelix/jelix/dev/README.md

 ```
 cd /jelixapp/_build/testapp/tests-jelix/
-../vendor/bin/phpunit
+phpunit
 ```

 To reinstall testapp
 ====================

-During development, it could appears that testapp is completely broken.
-You can reinstall it whitout recreating the whole vm.
+During development, it may appears that testapp is completely broken.
+You can reinstall it without recreating the whole vm.

 Follow these instructions: